Remote Area Tax Concessions and Payments

 - Final report

-The study will examine the operation and impacts of the zone tax offset and related remote area tax concessions and payments, and provide recommendations on the appropriate form and function of such assistance into the future.
+The study examined the operation and impacts of the zone tax offset and related remote area tax concessions and payments, and provide recommendations on the appropriate form and function of such assistance into the future.

-The Commission will be consulting widely, including in regional Australia.Read the Terms of Reference Media release
+The Commission consulted widely, including in regional Australia.Read the Terms of Reference Media release

 Issues paper release and initial submissions

-The Commission plans to release an issues paper to guide people in preparing a submission.
-It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.
-Participants should provide evidence to support their views, including data and specific examples where possible.
+The Commission released an issues paper to guide people in preparing a submission.
+It set out some of the issues and questions the Commission has identified as relevant to the early stage of the study.
+Participants provided evidence to support their views, including data and specific examples where possible.

-The issues paper will be released in March 2019.
+The issues paper was released on 12 March 2019.

 Final report to Government and release

-The final inquiry report is to be handed to the Australian Government in February 2020.
+The final study report was handed to the Australian Government on 12 February 2020 and was publicly released on 26 February 2020.